Tag Archives: mood lifters

 There is no point waiting until after the damage is done and the celebrations have finished to try to pick up the pieces.
 The key is to get on top of the extra stress right now.

-Of course, that brings us right back to one of the big the stress triggers – you have no time right now to add anything extra into your busy life.
+Which brings us right back to one of the big stress triggers – you have no time right now to add anything extra into your busy life.

-Fast Simple Strategies To Regain Calm Control
+Simple Strategies to Regain Calm Control

-While the stress hormones, adrenaline, noradrenaline and cortisol, were essential to life in the wild, our bodies have not caught up with our lifestyle.
-Too much of the hormones designed to save our life in cave-man days surging through our body can have dire consequences on our health now.
-The constant level of stress we live with keeps them permanently switched on, constantly increasing our stress.
+While the stress hormones, adrenaline, noradrenaline and cortisol were essential to life in the wild, our bodies haven’t caught up, so our stress hormones and lifestyle are not in synch.
+Too much of the hormones designed to save our life in cave-man days surging through our body today can have dire consequences on our health.
+The constant level of stress we live with keeps these hormones permanently switched on, constantly increasing our cell’s stress levels.

 burnout-90822_640

-There are many quick and easy ways you can defuse stress in just two to five
+There are many quick and easy ways you can defuse stress in just two to five minutes.
+It’s simply a case of learning them and then remembering to use them.

-Here are ten health hacks that take less than five minutes to get your stress levels down and have you on track to hit the New Year running.
-Try them all out or just one, but do yourself a favour this holiday season and practice a little self-care.
+These ten wellness hacks take less than five minutes and will get your stress levels down and have you on track to hit the New Year running.
+Try all of them out or just try one.
+But do yourself a favour this holiday season and practice a little self-care.

 #1 Sweetly Scent-sual

-Far more than just being pleasant aromas, the fragrance of flowers contains volatilelavender-76476_640 plant compounds that can reduce stress as powerfully as certain drugs.
-Keeping fresh flowers or a plant in your workspace will help, but to get a powerful effect opt for aromatherapy essential oils.
-Coming in little bottles they can be carried in your bag and quickly sniffed whenever you feel stress levels rising.
-Lavender is one of the best, and frankincense often the first choice to reduce stress.
-Rosemary is my favourite to increase clarity and focus, and peppermint is another good choice.
+Far more than just being pleasant aromas, the flower fragrance contains volatile plant compounds that can reduce stress as powerfully as certain drugs.
+Keeping fresh flowers or a plant close by in your workspace helps, but to get a powerful effect opt for aromatherapy essential oils.
+Carry the bottle or roller in your bag for quick application or sniff whenever you feel stress levels rising.
+Lavender is one of the best, with frankincense often the first choice to reduce stress.
+Rosemary is my favourite to also increase clarity and focus and peppermint is another good choice.

 Simply take a long, deep breath from your bottle, or dab on your temples whenever you need it.

-Or if you find your stress levels rising when you are out shopping duck into the closest florist and take some good deep calming breaths.
+If you find your stress levels rising when you are out shopping duck into the closest florist and take some good deep calming breaths.

 Flower Power can also be accessed through flower essences.
-These come in small bottles to carry with you, and you simply drop a few drops on your tongue whenever your stress, anxiety or worry levels start to rise.
+Carry them with you and you simply drop a few drops on your tongue whenever your stress, anxiety or worry levels start to rise.

-#2 Tame Those Racing Thoughts
+#2 Calm Racing Thoughts

-Sometimes when you are under stress and your mind is always busy, thoughts can go a bit wild, running round and round your head, building up your anxiety and increasing your stress.
+Sometimes your thoughts can go a bit wild when you are under stress.
+Your mind is always busy as they run round and round your head, building up your anxiety and increasing your stress.

-When you find this happening simply begin to focus on an object – it can be any object, even just a pen, although I prefer something that is more engaging.
+When you find this happening begin to focus on a single object, it can be any object, even just a pen.
 You need to really focus on it, concentrate so other thoughts don’t creep in.

 Once you are focused start to breathe deeply and slowly, right down deep into your abdomen.
-If you are not sure about doing this try it out a few times when you are calm to get the hang of the process which you can learn on Mastering The Breath Of Life.
+If you are not sure about doing this, try it out a few times when you are calm to get the hang of the process.
+You can learn how to belly breathe on Mastering The Breath Of Life.

 Keep the breathing going for three minutes while you maintain your focus.
-This is an excellent way to calm your mind and relax you.
+This is an excellent way to calm your mind and relax.

 #3 Breathe…